-A meeting conducted by the regional assistant superintendent at the request of the principal, to which the parent and student are invited to participate, for the purpose of reviewing the student's disciplinary record and interventions to date in order to further address the student's conduct issues.

-Referral to the Division Superintendent

-Referral to the Division Superintendent means a decision which is made by the principal in order for there to be consideration of student disciplinary action greater than a short-term suspension.
-Where the principal makes such a referral, the Division Superintendent will conduct a hearing to determine based on the facts whether additional disciplinary consequences (to include one or more of the following: a long-term suspension, a reassignment, or a recommendation to the School Board for expulsion) are appropriate in accordance with this SR&R. In conducting this hearing, the Division Superintendent also will determine whether the short-term suspension imposed by the principal is warranted.
+Possession The actual or constructive possession of a specific object or substance.
+Such possession may be sole, joint, or collective.
+Prescription Drug Any medication that requires a doctor's prescription.
+Principal The principal, any assistant principal, or, in their absence, the designated teacher in charge.
+Privacy Keeping information about a person that can be used to identify the person because it is unique (e.g., full name, address, etc.) out of the public domain.
+Profanity The use of swear words.
+Recitation The act or an instance of reading or repeating aloud.
+Records review A meeting conducted by the regional assistant superintendent at the request of the principal, to which the parent and student are invited to participate, for the purpose of reviewing the student's disciplinary record and interventions to date in order to further address the student's conduct issues.
+Redaction The act of selecting or adapting (as by obscuring or removing sensitive information) for publication or release.
+Referral to the Division Superintendent Referral to the Division Superintendent means a decision which is made by the principal in order for there to be consideration of student disciplinary action greater than a short-term suspension .
+Where the principal makes such a referral, the Division Superintendent will conduct a hearing to determine based on the facts whether additional disciplinary consequences (to include one or more of the following: a long-term suspension , a reassignment, or a recommendation to the School Board for expulsion) are appropriate in accordance with this SR&R. In conducting this hearing, the Division Superintendent also will determine whether the short-term suspension imposed by the principal is warranted.
 When making a referral to the Division Superintendent, the principal may choose to recommend a specific disciplinary action, provided, however, that whether or not the principal recommends a specific disciplinary action, the Division Superintendent has authority to take one or more of the following actions in accordance with the SR&R: determine that no disciplinary action is warranted, confirm a short-term suspension, impose a long-term suspension, effect a reassignment, and forward a recommendation to the School Board for expulsion.